Sample · Fictional persona · The actual report is personalised to you

 Objection Handling

-• After handling an objection, confirm resolution: 'Does that address what you were concerned about?'
+• After handling an objection, confirm: 'Does that address what you were concerned about?'

 Section 8